The “Are Your Suppliers Qualified?” webinar reviews best practices for evaluating a supplier, qualifying suppliers, and gathering information.

 Supplier qualification and evaluation should not be a necessary evil for the sake of regulatory compliance.
 These activities should be strategic.
 The supplier quality activities should be cross-functional and be a source of competitive advantage for manufacturers.
-How are your suppliers qualified? is the right audit question to ask.
+How are your suppliers qualified?
+Is the right audit question to ask?
 Auditors always claim to “add value.”
 How many supplier audits actually do this?

-There are no specific rules and regulations on how supplier qualification and evaluation is done.
+There are no specific rules and regulations on how supplier qualification and evaluation are done.
 The only requirement is that your company shall have a procedure, do it, and keep records.
 If you really want a gold star, your process should be risk-based.

 There are dozens of popular tools that are recycled throughout this industry—such as the all-mighty “Supplier Survey” and the requirement for ISO Certification.
 Don’t recycle these tools.
 Develop your own tools that are specific to your company’s needs.
 As a starting point, we provide our new supplier questionnaire template (FRM-004).